webgeistdev/website/_posts/2019-10-28-welcome-to-webgeist.md

 It is time for something new …

 Once in a while you feel you need something new.
 So here it is.
-Not spectacular, but well.
-Something.

 I just migrated the content over from my old domain.
 So I have something to start with.
 It is not finished, since my projects don't have a place here yet.
 But you can see most of them on my [GitHub account][github].